 - Conductive hearing loss: Audiogram shows normal bone conduction thresholds, air conduction thresholds are poorer than normal by at least 10 dB.
 This air-bone gap occurs due to the damping of the air conduction stimuli on the way through the outer and middle ear.
-A conductive hearing loss typically occurs due to outer or middle ear problems including abnormalities of the tympanic membrane, occlusion of the auditory canal (e.g. by cerumen), middle ear infection or fluid (e.g. otitis media), perforation of the tympanic membrane, ossicular defects. - Sensorineural hearing loss: Audiogram shows air and bone conduction thresholds that are both within a range of about 10 dB.
-Thresholds are higher than 20 dB HL.
-A sensorineural hearing loss typically occurs due to lesions of sensory cells, auditory nerve, or central auditory pathways (presbyacusis, noise-induced hearing loss, Menière's disease, vestibular schwannoma). - Mixed hearing loss: Mixture of conductive and sensorineural hearing loss.
+A conductive hearing loss typically occurs due to outer or middle ear problems including abnormalities of the tympanic membrane, occlusion of the auditory canal (e.g., by cerumen), middle ear infection or fluid (e.g., otitis media), perforation of the tympanic membrane, or ossicular defects. - Sensorineural hearing loss: Audiogram shows air and bone conduction thresholds that are higher than 20 dB HL and both within a range of about 10 dB of each other.
+A sensorineural hearing loss typically occurs due to lesions of sensory cells, auditory nerve, or central auditory pathways (e.g., presbyacusis, noise-induced hearing loss, Menière's disease, vestibular schwannoma). - Mixed hearing loss: Mixture of conductive and sensorineural hearing loss.